GfSE/SAF-Specification/stakeholders.md

 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the planned architectural means for risk mitigation?
 * What are the scenarios a system function is utilized in?
-* What is the System Boundary definition?
 * What is the necessary response time for an interface or a service?
 * What is the rationale when requirements are not considered?
+* What is the system boundary definition?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What operational capabilities are defined?